How feeling sad can help us find more joy

 As someone who tends to break into tears at the slightest provocation, I was heartened to discover that crying can actually be beneficial.
 Helen cites research that shows that people who cry are less likely to feel “negative aggressive feelings” — these are feelings like rage and disgust — than non-criers.
 In other words, tears help us channel our feelings of sadness in less harmful ways.
 Crying also seems to decrease levels of cortisol, a stress hormone, and help elicit social support.
 Unlike venting anger, which can actually increase aggression and make us feel worse, expressing our sadness through words and sobs can be a valuable mode of self-soothing.

 Yet crying is often seen as a sign of weakness, especially for men.
 Our socialization plays a role here.
 “By the age of ten, boys are told ‘Don’t cry’ and girls are told, ‘Don’t get angry,’ but you’re allowed, perhaps, tears of frustration,” says Helen.
 So society coaches men to express anger and women to cry, but not too much, and only in private.
-Normalizing expressions of emotion, including crying, can help make it safer for all of us to feel our emotions in a more honest and authentic way.
+Normalizing emotional expression, including crying, can help make it safer for all of us to feel our emotions more honestly.

 Get granular

 Are you feeling sad or melancholy?
 Are you irritated or frustrated?
-Sometimes when we’re sad, we don’t want to look too closely at the feeling, so we just say we’re blue and leave it at that.
-But it turns out that examining our sadness and putting words to the feeling can help us process those difficult emotions.
+If we don’t want to look too closely at a feeling, sometimes we say we’re blue and leave it there.
+But it turns out that examining our sadness and putting words to the feeling helps us process those difficult emotions.
 This technique, known as emotional granularity or emotional differentiation, involves precisely naming and describing our emotions, and has been shown to help improve mental health outcomes.

 To practice emotional granularity, explore different words for how you’re feeling.
 Try each one on and see how it fits.
-A helpful tool for this is Plutchik’s wheel of emotions, which shows related emotions at different intensities.
+A helpful tool for this is Plutchik’s wheel of emotions (below) which shows related emotions at different intensities.
 Another way to distinguish emotions is to pay attention to the physiological experience of your emotions.
 What does the emotion feel like in your body?
 Instead of saying “bad” or “hurts,” try descriptive words like “heavy,” “sharp,” “cold,” or “pulsing.”
-For example, I’ve come to learn that sometimes my tears are accompanied by a feeling I can only describe as “frothy.”
+For example, I’ve learned that sometimes my tears are accompanied by a feeling I can only describe as “frothy.”
 Over time, by paying attention to when I get that feeling, I’ve discovered that it comes when I feel a sense of helplessness, like I’m afraid my needs won’t be heard or met.
-This feeling is more specific than “sad,” and it gives me clearer direction on what I can do to resolve the situation.
+This feeling is more specific than “sad,” and it gives me clearer direction on how to resolve my situation.

 By getting to know the physical character of your emotions, you can start to recognize different feelings more readily, and understand the messages behind your automatic responses.